TeamViewer: License policy

-Private users who use TeamViewer for non-commercial purposes may use the software free of charge.
+Private customers may use a limited subset of features for non-commercial purposes free of charge.
+There is a maximum of three managed devices for free accounts.
+VPN, Wake-on-LAN, file sync, audio, video and chat were disabled.
 Fees must be paid for the commercial use of the software.
 Companies and other commercial customers must sign up for a subscription.
-A one-time purchase of the application is no longer possible since the switch from a license to an annual subscription model.
-Linus Sebastian, a Canadian YouTube and businessman, documenting how TeamViewer was contacting him at 'unsociable hours' to try to have him convert his perpetual license to the subscription license.
 The prices for using the software are scaled according to the number of users as well as the number of concurrent sessions.
 Updates are released monthly and are included for all users.

+Since 2021, complimentary TeamViewer 15 access for legacy versions has been deprecated.
+Since 2023, a one-time purchase of the application is no longer possible.
+TeamViewer was contacting some users to try to have them convert their perpetual license to the subscription model.
 For cancellation of the annual subscriptions, it must be done within 28 days of subscribing to the service or upon the renewal of the license.
-Otherwise, the license will be automatically renewed for the following year.
-These renewal terms, contained with the term and conditions, was allegedly 'unclear' and 'predatory' to its customers.
-This was also separately challenged in California' courts, which found that TeamViewer's disclosure, seeking consent, and acknowledgement of the auto-renewal to be sufficient, thus legal.
+This was criticized, but challenges were rejected by federal courts in California; the courts held that the auto-renewal was sufficient under California law.

 Security

 Incoming and outgoing connections are equally possible via the Internet or local networks.
 If desired, TeamViewer can run as a Windows system service, which allows unattended access via TeamViewer.
 There is also a portable version of the software that runs completely without installation, for example via a USB data carrier.

 The connection is established using automatically generated unique IDs and passwords.
 Before each connection, the TeamViewer network servers check the validity of the IDs of both endpoints.
 Security is enhanced by the fingerprint, which allows users to provide additional proof of the remote device's identity.
 Passwords are protected against brute force attacks, especially by increasing the waiting time between connection attempts exponentially.
 TeamViewer provides additional security features, such as two-factor authentication, block and allow lists.

 Before establishing a connection, TeamViewer first checks the configuration of the device and the network to detect restrictions imposed by firewalls and other security systems.
 Usually, a direct TCP/UDP connection can be established so that no additional ports need to be opened.
 Otherwise, TeamViewer falls back on other paths such as an HTTP tunnel.

 Regardless of the connection type selected, data is transferred exclusively via secure data channels.
 TeamViewer includes end-to-end encryption based on RSA (4096 bits) and AES (256 bits).
 According to the manufacturer, man-in-the-middle attacks are principally not possible.
-[16] This is to be guaranteed by the signed key exchange of two key pairs.
+This is to be guaranteed by the signed key exchange of two key pairs.